The Syrian Peace Action Center (SPACE) is a non-profit, independent association established in May 2015 in Norway (organization number 915354297).

 SPACE arranges recurring events about the Syrian cause in collaboration with key stakeholders in Norway.
 Through periodic change in the focus of the organized events, SPACE helps create alternative spaces for Syrian and Norwegian researchers and intellectuals, cultural producers and artistic voices to engage and interact.
 As an exilic collective that hopes to accomplish gains for the Syrian people, SPACE is especially sensitive to the dynamics of the Norwegian public sphere, who functions as the main audience for its message.

-SPACE operates as a volunteer organization and all the funding SPACE receives is project-based.
-Our former supporters are Fritt Ord, Oslo Kommune Kulturetaten and Bergesenstiftelsen.
+SPACE is a voluntary organization.
+All the funding SPACE receives is project-based.
+Our former project donors are Fritt Ord, Oslo Kommune Kulturetaten and Bergesenstiftelsen.